Open Design - Open Source Claude Design! Fully Free AI Design System!

 01

-Explain the video's core claim as: Use Open Design as a local-first design agent surface: clone the project, connect model providers, select design systems, generate UI, and hand the result to a coding agent for implementation.
+State the transcript-backed claim in your own words: Use Open Design as a local-first design agent surface: clone the project, connect model providers, select design systems, generate UI, and hand the result to a coding agent for implementation.

 02